Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociation and propagation for unsafe queries

-\begin{example}[Query dissociation] We illustrate with the query $q \datarule R(x), S(x,y), T(y)$, the dissociation $\Delta = (\{y\}, \emptyset, \emptyset )$, and the database instance in \autoref{Fig_DissociationExample_a}.
-The active domain $A$ is $\{a,b,c\}$, and a variable $p_i$ stands for the independent probability of a tuple with index $i$.
-The resulting dissociated query is $q^{\Delta} \datarule R^{\{y\}}(x,y), S^{\emptyset}(x,y), T^{\emptyset}(y)$, which we also abbreviate as $q^{\Delta} \datarule \tilde{R}(x,\tilde{y}), S(x,y), T(y)$.
-Thus, we use the tilde ($\,\tilde{\,}\,$) as a short notation to indicate dissociated relations and variables, e.g., $\tilde{R}(x,\tilde{y})$ for the dissociation of ${R}(x)$ on $y$. \Autoref{Fig_DissociationExample_b} shows the new database instance with table $\tilde{R}$ as the original table $R$ dissociated on variable $y$.
-Note that the original tuple $R(a)$ got dissociated into two tuples $R(a,b)$ and $R(a,c)$ with the same probability $p_1$\footnote{A third tuple $R(a,a)$ is not shown since it does not join with any other tuple in $q$.
-Hence, a semi-join reduction on the input tables can be applied without changing the semantics of dissociation.}. \Autoref{Fig_DissociationExampleIncidenceMatrix_a} and \autoref{Fig_DissociationExampleIncidenceMatrix_b} show the incidence matrices of both $q$ and its dissociation $q^{\Delta}$.
-Finally, note the similarity of this example to the example from the introduction (\autoref{ex:1} and \autoref{Fig_IntroductionExample}). \markend \end{example}
+\begin{example}[\autoref{ex:simple} cont.]
+We illustrate with the query $q \datarule R(x), S(x,y), T(y)$ and the database shown in \autoref{Fig_DissociationExample_a} where a variable $p_i$ stands for the independent probability of a tuple with index $i$.
+Then $\Delta = (\{y\}, \emptyset, \emptyset )$ defines the following dissociation: $q^{\Delta} \datarule R^{y}(x,y), S(x,y), T(y)$.
+Notice we write here and later $R^y$ instead of $R^{\{y\}}$ to simplify our notation.
+The active domain $\ADom_y$ is $\{b,c\}$, and \autoref{Fig_DissociationExample_b} shows the new database with table $R^y$ as the original table $R$ dissociated on variable $y$.
+Notice that the original tuple $R(a)$ got dissociated into two tuples $R^y(a,b)$ and $R^y(a,c)$ with the same probability $p_1$. \Autoref{Fig_DissociationExampleIncidenceMatrix_b} shows $q^{\Delta}$ with the help of an incidence matrix that is \emph{augmented} in a 4th way: while an empty circle ($\circ$) still indicates that the original relation contains a variable, a full circle ($\bullet$) now indicates that a relation is dissociated on a variable.
+Notice that the lineage of the dissociated query $q^\Delta$ is $F_{q^{\Delta},D^{\Delta}} = R^y(a,b),S(a,b), T(b) \vee R^y(a,c),S(a,c), T(c)$ and is the same (up to variable renaming) as the dissociation of the lineage of query $q$: $F'= X' Y_1 Z_1 \vee X''Y_2 Z_2$.
+Also notice the deliberate similarity with \autoref{ex:1} and \autoref{Fig_IntroductionExample} from the introduction. \markend \end{example}

-Our first major technical result shows that query dissociation can only increase the probability.
-We state it in a slightly more general form, by noting that the set of dissociations forms a partial order.
+This example generalizes and allows us to prove our first major technical result that query dissociation can only increase the probability: